itzg/docker-minecraft-server/docs/configuration/server-properties.md

 !!! note

     To clear a server property, set the variable to an empty string, such as `-e RESOURCE_PACK=""`.
-An unset variable is ignored and the existing `server.property` is left unchanged.
+An unset variable is ignored and the existing server property is left unchanged.

+To see what `server.properties` will get used by the server, set the environment variable `DUMP_SERVER_PROPERTIES` to "true" and the contents of `server.properties` will get output before the server starts.

 ## Placeholders